expeditus303/expeditus303/README.md

 <h2 align="center">Hello, World! 👋</h2>
 <p align="left">
-💻 I'm a Full-Stack Software Engineer from Brazil 🇧🇷, with an Italian 🇮🇹 passport, proficient in JavaScript, Node.js, TypeScript, SQL, NoSQL, and React.
+💻 I'm a Full-Stack Software Engineer from Brazil 🇧🇷, with Italian 🇮🇹 blood, proficient in JavaScript, Node.js, TypeScript, SQL, NoSQL, and React.

 🔍 I'm passionate about coding and problem-solving, which fuels my excitement and commitment to every project I take on.